nmmsv/cse185-spring18-week3/CSE185_Week3_PartI.md

 original paper, published in 2008, has been cited 1372 times), and this error correction module is from 2012.

 Run error correction on the `frag_1.fastq` and `frag_2.fastq` files together.
 Here, we will use the maximum k-mer size allowed by the software, which is 27.
 The two commands below use a file that contains a list of the files to correct.
-Use emacs or your favorite text editor to make this list file, with the files (`frag_1.fastq` and `frag_2.fastq`, but you'll need the full paths to these since they aren't in your current directory) each listed on separate lines.
+Use emacs or your favorite text editor to make this list file, with the files (`frag_1.fastq` and `frag_2.fastq`) each listed on separate lines.

 ```
 emacs filelist